 Ragwort Flea Beetles are a little larger than dog fleas.
 They jump when disturbed and so are hard to detect.

-Typically, it is sometimes 3 to 4 years before there is any noticeable effect on the Ragwort.
+Typically, it is sometimes three to four years before there is any noticeable effect on the Ragwort.
 Then, once flea beetles have reached a critical number all of a sudden Ragwort infestations can be devastated.
-In some areas, 95% control has been achieved in 6 Years.
+In some areas, 95% control has been achieved in six years.

 Although the beetle continues to play a major role in reducing the density and vigour of ragwort in many locations, it must be emphasised that control does not mean eradication.
 Furthermore, conditions vary from site to site, which may either prevent establishment of beetles, or affect the extent and rate of control.
 Factors responsible for reduced efficacy of the beetle include frequent pasture flooding in winter causing high larval mortality through drowning.
 Heavy stocking with cattle is also thought to have an adverse effect on the beetle by trampling larvae feeding externally on the roots and crowns.

 For more information on some simple management practices to increase efficiency of the beetle click on TIA Biological Control Pamphlet No. 2.

 Ragwort Stem and Crown Boring Moth (Cochylis atricapitana) and Ragwort Plume Moth (Platyptilia isodactyla)